Sanctions trump patriotism for Russian banks in Crimea

 Aval has offered its Crimean clients a choice - either close their accounts by April 15 and lose a percentage for the early termination of their contracts, or wait and then close them at branches in mainland Ukraine.

 "Nobody is driving them away from Sevastopol.
-We are offering all banks in Sevastopol to renew their registration, get a license from the Russian Central Bank and continue operating in Sevastopol," Belik said.
+We are offering all banks in Sevastopol to renew their registration, get a licence from the Russian Central Bank and continue operating in Sevastopol," Belik said.

-He criticized Ukrainian lenders for not selling their chains to their "Russian colleagues".
+He criticised Ukrainian lenders for not selling their chains to their "Russian colleagues".

 On this point, Ukraine's Privatbank would not be drawn.